DippyArtu/eth-cheat-sheet/README.md

-# Etherium Dev Cheat Sheet based on cryptozombies.io
+# Etherium Dev Cheat Sheet based on stuff i learned from cryptozombies.io

 If you've no idea what's what, you should really go through [cryptozombies](https://cryptozombies.io) or some other solidity\web3.js tuts, coz this is a quick ref, not a documentation\tutorial